-Omnichannel solution – which is the accumulation of client activity data in real time – also allows to create so-called the scoring system.
-It is a series of algorithms that allow to give points (or subtract) to clients who excel at different activity determined by us on certain fields.
-The scoring system may include for example, webpage frequency visits or activity in social media profiles and takes into account the total amount of transactions made online and offline for a certain period of time, etc.
+Omnichannel solutions, the accumulation of customer activity data in real time, also allows you to create a “scoring system”.
+This is a series of algorithms that assign points to customers when they complete certain actions.
+The scoring system may include for example, the frequency of website visits or activity in social media profiles and takes into account the total amount of transactions made online and offline for a certain period of time.

-The scoring system allows to determine the client’s willingness to buy at any given time.
-We implement it in order to be able to predict which of the clients are currently the most motivated to make purchases.
-We may focus on the special attention so that it will quickly lead to sales.
-Scoring is a marketing activity, the implementation of which brings visible sales effects, that is why while its implementation cooperation between the marketing department and sales department play an important role.
-According to recent research 69% the best performing companies in global markets consider cooperation marketing and sales department the most critical factor to increase ROI.
+The scoring system makes it possible to determine a customer’s likelihood of buying at a given time.
+We implement it in order to be able to predict which customers are currently the most motivated to make purchases.
+Scoring is a marketing activity, the implementation of which brings visible sales effects and that is why its implementation requires cooperation between the marketing department and sales departments.
+According to recent research, 69% the best performing companies in global markets consider cooperation between marketing and sales departments to be the most critical factor in increasing ROI.

-First, you need to know is when is the best time to present them to the best deals, and secondly consider how to take care of the remaining 75%.
-So if the position of the company has been already reached on the market and we have a sufficiently large client base, it’s time to improve sales system.
-It is the time when you should think about the implementation of the scoring system.
+First, you need to know the best time to present them with the best deals, and secondly consider how to take care of the remaining 75%.
+So if the position of the company has been already reached on the market and we have a sufficiently large client base, it’s time to improve the sales system.
+This is when you should think about the implementation of the scoring system.

-What is the most important in the correct operating scoring system?
+What is the most important factor in a scoring system?

-The fact is that we do not only consider activity in the online world, but also offline.
-Besides client behavior in the Internet, on our website, we can also take into account how the client behaves in our stores stationary – how often there come, how much time do they spend there, what kind of products they are interested in, how often they buy things and on what amounts.
-This is possible due to technology based on beacons which we presented earlier.
+The fact is that we do not only consider activity in the online world, but offline as well.
+Besides consumer behavior on the internet and on our websites, we can also take into account their activity in physical stores.
+How often they shop, how much time they spend there, what kind of products they are interested in, how often they buy and in what amounts – it all contributes to an overall picture of consumer activity.
+This is all possible due to technology based on beacons which we presented earlier.

-Before the implementation of the scoring system you should look at all the data that you have collected about clients so far.
+Before the implementation of the scoring system you should look at all the data that you have collected so far.
 Thoroughly analyze client behavior before purchasing.
-How certain behaviors look like, that affect the decisions of clients.
-Perhaps the most common purchasing decisions are taken by people that are always opening our emails and spend a lot of time on pages of specific products in our online shop?
+The most common purchasing decisions are taken by people that are always opening our emails and spend a lot of time on pages of specific products in our online shop.
 Or maybe more people are likely to buy that product in stores rather than online, and on the website they spend minimum time required just to make payments when buying online?
-You should also watch on whether and at what point, the clients behavior is changing.
-Pay attention to these behaviors which are similar to all shoppers.
-It’s the behavior you must then enter to a list of criteria and score points.
+You should also watch on whether and at what point customer behavior starts to change.
+Pay attention to behaviors that are common to all shoppers and see how they differ from one customer to another.

-The data (criteria) to be taken into account, they may vary depending on the type of product or service they offer, but they always can be divided into two groups:
+The data to be taken into account may vary depending on the type of product or service they relate to, but they always can be divided into two groups:

-- Formal data (explicit) – mainly demographic data, present who is our client.
-These include eg. age, location, marital status, work, earnings.
-Remember, however, that due to the omnichannel solution, we can also obtain some data from social media and thus have quite a rich profile of our client.
+- Formal data (explicit) – This is mainly demographic data that tells us who our customers are.
+It includes age, location, marital status, job and earnings.
+Remember that with omnichannel solutions we can also obtain data from social media and enrich the profile of our customers.

-- The implied data (implicit) – mainly behavioral data, clients behavior on the website, the activity associated with the mobile application, product categories purchased online and offline, etc. These criteria presents what preferences and shopping experience our clients have.
+- Implied data (implicit) – Mainly behavioral data like customer behavior on websites, activity associated with mobile applications, product categories purchased online and offline, etc. These criteria give us insight into the preferences and shopping experiences of our clients.

-- All criteria (formal or implicit) should be divided into categories according to their relevance and for each of them given certain number of points.
+- All criteria (formal or implicit) should be divided into categories according to their relevance and each of them assigned a certain number of points.
 For example, our division and valuation of criteria might look like this: